Angle Converter

 How the Angle Converter Works

-In order to make the device simpler and easier to use, the second interface should be designed.
-It enables the user to choose from'' unit of measurement a ''to '' unit of measurement, and type a numeric value to convert.
-The result should be displayed immediately and should update instantly afterward, since all inputs are tuned.
+To make this tool simple and easy to use, a second interface should be designed.
+It lets the user choose from a unit of measurement to a unit of measurement and type a numerical value for the conversion.
+The result should be displayed immediately and updated shortly thereafter, as all inputs have been tuned.

 The Logic Behind the Conversions